testingautomated-usi/DeepHyperion/documentation/details.md

 ```
     MODEL = os.getenv('DH_MODEL', 'models/cnnClassifier.h5')
 ```
 Moreover you can test your own model.
-You can train a new model as follows:
+You can train a new model by running the following command:
 ```
 python DeepHyperion-MNIST/train_model.py <YOUR_MODEL_NAME>
 ```
-it generates a new model and places it in _DeepHyperion-MNIST/models_ folder, then edit the configuration in _DeepHyperion-MNIST/properties.py_ file as follows:
+After the new model has been trained, you can place it in _DeepHyperion-MNIST/models_ folder, then edit the configuration in _DeepHyperion-MNIST/properties.py_ file as follows:
 ```
     MODEL = os.getenv('DH_MODEL', 'models/<YOUR_MODEL_NAME>.h5')
 ```